Johann-Wolfgang-von-Goethe-Gymnasium: Extracurricular activities

-Johann-Wolfgang-von-Goethe High School offers a variety of 22 different extracurricular activities for students.
+The Johann-Wolfgang-von-Goethe-Gymnasium offers a variety of 22 different extracurricular activities for students.
 All leisure facilities are held by teachers, students, or external educators and are voluntary.

 Most activities are offered once a week (on week days) and take place at the school building.
-The activities are scheduled in the afternoon and usually start after 7th or 8th class period.
+The activities are scheduled in the afternoon and usually start after the 7th or 8th class period.